-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance subject to the present decision: In vitro mammalian cell gene mutation test (test method: OECD TG 476 or OECD TG 490) provided that the studies requested under [2] and [3] have negative results.
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance or sodium cumene sulphonate (EC no 239-854-6) subject to the present decision: In vitro mammalian cell gene mutation test (test method: OECD TG 476 or OECD TG 490) provided that the study requested under [1] has a negative result.

-5. Sub-chronic toxicity study (90-day), oral route (Annex IX, Section 8.6.2.)
+3. Sub-chronic toxicity study (90-day), oral route (Annex IX, Section 8.6.2.)